hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > As give the dances interest and effect,
 >
-> 'Ere you can dances make, you ought to show;
+> There you can dances make, you ought to show;
 >
 > With dancing you a little music know:
 >